Shakuntala Paranjpye: Biography

 Shakuntala Paranjpye was the daughter of Sir R. P. Paranjpye, the first Indian to be Senior Wrangler at the University of Cambridge, an educationist, and India's High Commissioner to Australia during 1944–1947.

 Shakuntala studied for the Mathematical Tripos at Newnham College, Cambridge.
 She graduated there in 1929.
 She received a Diploma in Education from London University the next year.

 Shakuntala worked in the 1930s with the International Labour Organization in Geneva, Switzerland.
 In the 1930s and 1940s, she also acted in some Marathi and Hindi movies.

 Shakuntala wrote many plays, sketches, and novels in Marathi.
 Some of her work was in English.

-A Hindi children's movie, Yeh Hai Chakkad Bakkad Bumbe Bo, which was based on a Marathi story by Shakuntala was released in 2003.
+A Hindi children's movie, Yeh Hai Chakkad Bakkad Bumbe Bo, which was based on a Marathi story by Shakuntala, was released in 2003.

 Personal life

 Shakuntala was married for a short time to a Russian painter, Youra Sleptzoff.
 The couple's daughter, Sai Paranjpye, was born in 1938.
 Soon after Sai's birth, she divorced Youra, and reared Sai in her own father's household.

 Sai Paranjpye is a noted Hindi movie director and screenwriter.
 She is known for her comedies and children's movies.
-In 1991, the Government of India awarded her the Padma Bhushan title in recognition of her artistic talents and for her stories.
+In 1991, the Government of India awarded Shakuntala the Padma Bhushan award as recognition of her significant contributions in colonial and post colonial period, particularly in family planning.